Municipal police services boards serve Ontarians by governing police services at the local level. Local police services include:

 Important Information Regarding 911 - Ontario Provincial Police

-Beginning Wednesday, April 15, the OPP will be equipped to receive emergency calls for service via Text with 911 (T9-1-1) from people who are deaf, hard of hearing, or speech impaired (DHHSI) and for which the OPP is the Primary Public Safety Answering Point (P-PSAP).
+The OPP is now equipped to receive emergency calls for service via Text with 911 (T9-1-1) from people who are deaf, hard of hearing, or speech impaired (DHHSI) and for which the OPP is the Primary Public Safety Answering Point (P-PSAP).
 For more information please click here

 Citizen Self Reporting - Ontario Provincial Police